Lucg/push-plugin-unity/README.md

         locationService.Start();
         LocationInfo location = locationService.lastData;
         InfobipPushLocation.ShareLocation(location);

+Upon successfully sharing your location, `InfobipPush.OnLocationShared` delegate will be called.

 If you want to use share location for `Android` devices you have to enable custom location with method: